Tomato Terms and Types

 Large, full-size tomatoes can be divided into juicy types and true slicer types.
 Heirlooms and varieties with outstanding flavor can be of either type.

 The "juicy" types look somewhat like a wheel when sliced; they have spokes of firm flesh with large "locules" in between that are full of juice.
 (This is also where the seeds are located.)
 These are great for salad or slicing, but can be too juicy for a sandwich or if you want the slices to hold together.
 Saladettes and many large tomatoes have this structure.
 The center photo by Karen Morton clearly shows the spokes of firm flesh and the locules full of juice.
+Most modern market tomatoes are of this type, because they last longer without bruising, splitting, or rotting in transit.

 True slicers have a different structure.
-They are just as juicy as "juicy" types, but the juice is more contained, in very small locules scattered all across the surface of the slice, instead of in 4 to 6 big voids.
+They are just as juicy as "juicy" types, but the juice is more contained, in very small locules scattered all across the surface of the slice, instead of in 4 to 6 big locules.
 The flesh is tender and has a silky texture.
 So you have a meaty but tender slice dotted with small flecks and pockets of juice/seeds which are less likely to fall out or drip.
 Many of the most famous heirlooms and taste-test winners are of this type.
 They do not ship well because their flesh and skin are more tender than other types.
 The Pineapple tomato shown at right has the meaty texture and intricate structure of the slicer types, with dozens of tiny juice pockets throughout its yellow and red bicolor flesh.
 Brandywine is another of this type.

-A typical canning tomato would be Rutgers.
+A typical canning tomato would be Gill's All-Purpose.
 It holds its shape even under high heat.
 When you open the jar, you can take out whole tomatoes surrounded in almost-clear juice.
 This is a prized trait if you want whole tomatoes for the freezer or in jars for the winter.
 It will also stay chunky and firm if diced for pico de gallo salsa.

 Drying tomatoes are a special type that is usually pretty tasteless fresh, and has little juice.
 In Italy, these were dried on the roof of the house, or in a sunny courtyard.
 If you have a dehydrator, almost any tomato can be dried.
 One strategy is to use slicers.
 Another is to use juicy types, and let the juice drain out in a bowl or colander before putting on the drying tray.
 Another is to use cherry tomatoes, just cutting them in half.
 I prefer to use paste tomatoes, cut in lengthwise slices.
 But I don't do much drying--I'd rather have jars of salsa and boxes of frozen pasta sauce.
 It all comes back to what you will actually use.